mrled/biblemunger/readme.markdown

 "Simply do not use json for your configs", you smirk.
 Yes, I thought of that.
 However, the configparser module does not support arrays (yes, really), and instead of writing a parser myself, I decided to write these beautiful paragraphs.

-- `wordfilter`: Set to `true` if you want to censor bad words from the replacement list.
 - `favorites`: A list of search terms and replacement tokens.
 Useful to define a few of these so that people have some examples on what to search for.
 - `logfile`: If this is set, enable logging to a file
 - `debug`: If true, show debugging information